VectorInstitute/Computer_Vision_Project/README.md

 (1) learn about recent advances in computer vision with deep learning and vision modeling, and (2) reproduce large-scale pre-trained models.

 This repository is for ongoing research on training deep learning models at scale.

+In addition, the AI Engineering team has created a separate repository that works as a tool-kit the Computer Vision project at Vector Institute.
+It includes various datasets readily loadable from the shared cluster as well as useful image/video tools such as data augmentation and visualization utilities.

+You can find the repository at https://github.com/VectorInstitute/vector_cv_tools